Create a Hello World module

 Click +, click Local module, then click Local component.

-For the model namespace triplet, enter
+For the model namespace triplet, select or enter

 <namespace>:hello-world:hello-camera